Unit rationale, description and aim

 Learning and teaching strategy and rationale

-This unit applies a social constructivist approach to develop pre-service teachers’ understanding of the complexities of the teacher’s role through engagement in a range of a learning activities such as reading, reflection, discussion, and engagement with webinars, podcasts and video resources.
-Knowledge of curriculum and teaching strategies and planning skills are introduced and developed through designing learning experiences and lesson plans appropriate for the educational context.
-The placement enables pre-service teachers to observe and engage with experienced practitioners and to make links between theory and its application to the learning environment.
+This is a 10-credit point unit designed to ensure that approximately 150 hours of learning are completed to meet the requisite standard across the teaching period.
+The unit employs a social constructivist approach to develop pre-service teachers' understanding of the complexities of the teaching profession through a variety of learning activities, including readings, reflections, discussions and video resources.
+Curriculum knowledge, teaching strategies, and planning skills are introduced and developed through designing learning experiences and lesson plans relevant to educational contexts.
+The professional placement enables pre-service teachers to observe and engage with experienced practitioners, linking theory with practical application in the school environment.

 PROFESSIONAL EXPERIENCE: TEACHING REQUIREMENTS

-Within this Effective Teaching unit pre-service teachers will undertake, in pairs where possible, a Professional Experience Placement comprising 25 days in a secondary school setting (with at least 15 days of continuous engagement ie., ‘a block’).
+Within this Effective Teaching unit, pre-service teachers will undertake, in pairs where possible, a Professional Experience Placement comprising 25 days in a secondary school setting (with at least 15 days of continuous engagement ie., ‘a block’).

 Pre-service teachers will develop the habit of critically reflective practice through guided reflection upon their observations of their class and the educational setting.
 In collaboration with their supervising teachers and other professional colleagues, they will develop basic teaching skills through assisting in the delivery of high-quality teaching episodes and teaching small groups and whole classes.
-They will critically reflect upon their teaching, and self-audit their progression and attainment of key teaching skills and standards.
+They will critically reflect upon their teaching and self-audit their progression and attainment of key teaching skills and standards.

 Required Teaching Experience